JonathanJustavino/quic-benchmark/README.md

 pip3 install colored
 ```

-The following commands are required to start benchmarking on your machine.

 ### Run in docker container

-To run the setup in docker nodejs does not have to be installed.
+Nodejs does not have to be installed to run the setup in docker .
 It is sufficient to use our docker-image, which is built from the [Dockerfile](Dockerfile) and is pulled from [Dockerhub](https://hub.docker.com/r/ws2018sacc/experimentalnodejs).

 #### Benchmark parameters